burilini/myPortfolio/Pacmen Exercise/readme.txt

-<b>THE PACMEN GAME DROP GAME!</b>
+####**THE PACMEN DROP GAME!**

 In this game you add pacman images to the screen that randomly start to "drop"!
 4 year olds can play for HOURS!

 This exercise was a great way to demonstrate animation, movement, the depth and feel of the space - and create visual chaos.
+We creatd a "Pacmen Factory".
 As a side note, graphically I rarely approve of the visual "over-doing" it.
 But, in this case it was the most movement to date for me to code and gave me a great sense of accomplishment.

 WANNA Play? :